suaebahmed/.Net-Core/RecycleLagbe.Api/WebAPI/README.md

 # Data Model vs DTO

+DTOs (Data Transfer Objects) define the shape of data transfer between layers (usually between the backend and frontend).
+Entities represent our database structure, but DTOs are designed for API contracts (input/output models).

 Data Models (e.g., Database Models):
 Purpose: Define the structure and relationships of data as it's stored in a database or other persistent storage.